 3. Taste for seasoning (add more salt if needed)

-4. Wash some leafy green of your choice and put into serving bowls.
+4. Wash some leafy green of your choice and put it into serving bowls.
 (I used spinach and added some udon noodles as well)

 5. Add hot broth and carrot to bowl (the hot broth will semi-cook the greens.